Worth writing a novel about

 Please make sure you check out the gallery pictures closer to the end!

 Latvia is a place I come from.
-Most of my family still resides there but I went for a chance to change my life dramatically a bit more than 13 years ago and relocated to Canada.
+Most of my family and relatives still reside in Latvia, but I went for a chance to change my life dramatically a bit more than 13 years ago and relocated to Canada.
 Everything was different, I had to adjust myself, learn a lot and, basically, I can say I’m fine by now.
-It feels like I started fresh at the age of 46 again.
+It feels like I started fresh almost at 50 again.

 Time passes so fast, but there are things which I miss a lot while in Canada.
 I definitely miss my mom, my daughter, grandchildren, my sister and also friends.
 The other thing which is quite important and which I miss every time I go to the grocery store is Latvian food.
 I miss the huge variety, the very natural produce, wild mushrooms, wild berries, endless salads, soups and deserts.
 I miss dairy products and the huge selection of fresh-water and salt-water fish which we do not have in Canada, and it is hard to live without their cakes, pastries, pies and all the stuff that comes on the table just rarely, but makes all the difference.
 For instance, black or rather grey peas with crunchy bites of Latvian bacon and kefir, or thousands of dishes made of Latvian cottage cheese which is always excellent quality compared to what I have when I can find it in Canada.
 I mean the raw, nothing added, nothing removed cottage cheese.
 Their daily bread selection is worth writing a novel about: from dark rye and carrot bread baked using ancient Latvian recipes to all kinds of white, dark bread made with or without seeds and from all kinds of grains.
 The freshness is breathtaking, and so is the taste.
 I have always hard times finding a good quality bread at home, it goes bad and stale next morning, and it usually falls apart.
 My guess is: it consists of hardly anything, but costs a lot.